eecs581comrades/battleship/README.md

 [//]: # (This is necessary because of the way that we track clients.
 By specifying "second", the client will use a static 'config_dev.json' file instead of 'config.json', so that the ClientIDs will be unique.)
 [//]: # (If you run both clients using npm run play, without specifying second for one, the server will not be able to tell the two clients apart and that will result in match communication failure errors.)

-#### Running Individual Scripts
+### Running Individual Scripts
 If desired, it is also possible to manually run either of the clients and or the server locally.
 This can be done by running the following commands in the terminal:
 - `npm run server` to start the server
 - `npm run play` to start the first client
 - `npm run play second` to start the second client

-The start.sh script simply runs these commands in sequence in a single shell window, so in most cases there is no reason to run them individually.
+During normal operations, the start.sh script runs these commands in sequence in a single shell window.In most cases there is no reason to run them individually.

 ## Online Play